CHTC/chtc-website-source/uw-research-computing/github-remote-access.md

 ---

 This guide describes how to remotely access a private GitHub repository from the HTC and HPC clusters, specifically
-* how to generate SSH key pair
+* how to generate an SSH key pair

-* how to add SSH key to your GitHub account
+* how to add a public SSH key to your GitHub account

 * how to remotely access your private GitHub repository

 You will need to have access to a CHTC cluster.
 You will also need to have a GitHub account  with access to the private repository of interest.